 MSCI metrics may not fully reflect future economic reality.
 Our ESG specialists collaborate closely with our research analysts to understand when that may be the case, and where appropriate we engage with companies to improve disclosure and enhance policies.
 Where we think climate risk may be material, we review fossil fuel exposure, disclosed reduction targets going forward and other relevant information.

 1It is also recommended by the Task Force on Climate-related Financial Disclosures (“Final Report: Recommendations of the Task Force on Climate-related Financial Disclosures” (2017), pp. 36-37).

-2Note that for certain portfolios focused on sustainability, carbon footprint may be a better indicator of impact.
+2Note that for certain portfolios focused on sustainability, the metric normalized carbon emission data per dollar invested may be a better indicator of impact.